If You Think You Know How to Make a Wisconsin Old-Fashioned, You’re Wrong

 Wisconsin’s favorite cocktail, the Old-Fashioned, is made with brandy, not whiskey.

 Most job descriptions don’t entail drinking hard booze in the morning, but it can happen when you’re a travel journalist.
-While on a media trip to Janesville, the itinerary included a 9 a.m. mixology class, “How to Make a Wisconsin Old-Fashioned.”
+During a media trip to Janesville, the itinerary included a 9 a.m. mixology class, “How to Make a Wisconsin Old-Fashioned.”
 Good thing I’d had a hearty breakfast.

 Old-Fashioneds are the most popular cocktail in the Dairy State, but they are made with brandy, not whiskey.
 (The classic recipe calls for whiskey, sugar, bitters and citrus.)
 Wisconsinites are well-known for their collective sweet tooth.
 According to industry statistics, they consume more brandy than residents of other states.